 Though John could not hear Sullivan, he knew that the orator was inciting the men to climb the tracks to destroy the machines.
 John had perfectly attuned his senses with the mob.
 He understood without hearing, without seeing, but only by drawing from some universal feeling.
 He felt the will, the shackled dreams and frustrations of the people.
 He himself, who had so many dreams, who had listened to so many promises-he was fulfilling something close to fate as he waited his turn to climb the tracks.
 He shared all of this with the swelling crowd.

 He was climbing above the streets, becoming eye-level with the buildings he could never fully see during his daily walks to the picket line.
 He could imagine those men in their platinum and amber cuff links looking out over their cognacs through the office windows at him.
-He could now, just this once, look them in the face, eye-to-eye, and show them what it meant to be a man-a man who knew work, who knew suffering, who knew hunger.
+He could now, and show them what it meant to be a man-a man who knew work, who knew suffering, who knew hunger.
 The type of man who could look those rich bastards in the eye and spit.
-With one last look out at the blind eyes of the Moloch, he turned to the enemy's structure in front of him: the great and menacing machines tethered to flatbeds.
+With one last look out at the blind eves of the Moloch, he turned to the enemy's structure in front of him: the great and menacing machines tethered to flatbeds.